stellar-deprecated/docs/guides/walkthroughs/securing-web-projects.md

 # Storing sensitive data

 In an ideal world, you don’t have to store much sensitive data.
 If you must, tread carefully.
-There are many strategies in storing sensitive data; start by ensuring sensitive data is encrypted using a proven cipher like AES-256, and stored separately from application data.
-Select the correct mode for your cipher, whether it be block or counter mode.
+There are many strategies in storing sensitive data; start by ensuring sensitive data is encrypted using a proven cipher like AES-256, and stored separately from application data and always pick an AEAD mode.
 Any communication between the application server and secret server should be in a private network and / or authenticated via HMAC.
 Your cipher strategy will change based on whether you will be sending the ciphertext over the wire multiple times.
 Finally, back up any encryption keys you may use offline, and store them only in-memory in your app.

 Consult a good cryptographer and read up on best practices.
 A good place to start is looking into the documentation of your favorite web framework.